uikraft-hub/yt-downloader-gui/CONTRIBUTING.md

-# Contributing to Youtube-Media-Downloader
+# Contributing to yt-downloader

-Thank you for your interest in contributing to Youtube-Media-Downloader!
+Thank you for your interest in contributing to yt-downloader!
 This document provides guidelines and information for contributors to help make the development process smooth and effective.

 ## Table of Contents